 - Best practices to avoid overtime pay claims

-- How does continuous connectivity of employees affect the definition of working time and compensable time?
+- How does continuous connectivity of employees impact the definition of working time and compensable time?

 - What are the defenses to electronic overtime pay claims?

-- What best practices should be implemented to avoid claims of electronic overtime pay?
+- What are best practices to avoid claims of electronic overtime pay?

-- What tactics work to defeat certification in collective actions when employees claim a group of employees are entitled to electronic overtime pay?
+- What tactics work to defeat certification in collective actions when employees claim a group of employees is entitled to electronic overtime pay?